 - Development of the modern logistics service system (to connect consumption and production that is key to build a unified domestic market).

-By 2025, China will have achieved a high-quality development in the manufacturing sector including improved innovation and efficiency of resource allocation.
+By 2025, China will have achieved high-quality development in the manufacturing sector including improved innovation and efficiency of resource allocation.
 It also will have reached substantial improvements in the following areas:

 - creation of leading manufacturing services clusters; and